ndricimrr/bilmenu/CONTRIBUTING_IMAGES.md

 <br/>

-### [Option 2] Attach the image to the issue here
+### [Option 2] Attach the image to the issue [here](https://github.com/ndricimrr/bilmenu/issues/27)

-Follow in-issue instructions to add the image there, if creating a PR is not feasible for you.
+Follow [this issue](https://github.com/ndricimrr/bilmenu/issues/27) instructions to add the image there, if creating a PR is not feasible for you.

 <br/>